Wednesday, February 27, 2013

 I rarely share a video, and I rarely share a single item.
 And I very rarely share something produced by a corporate entity like AT&T. But I saw this video today, and it's a powerful message that cries out to be shared.

 So please, take a look; it's not gory, just horribly sad.
-It's 10 minutes long, but well worth the time.
+It's about 9 minutes long, but well worth the time.
 And then please share this video with others.
 If we can get one person to change his or her habits, we've done a good thing. [via Scott Stratten of Unmarketing]

 Monday, February 18, 2013